- T 020 8769 7409

 Treatment increases foetal activity and some studies in China have shown it to be up to 90% effective in turning a baby from breech to normal position.

-From about 30 weeks your ante-natal appointments may reveal a breech position.
+From about 30 weeks, your ante-natal appointments may reveal a breech position.
 Acupuncture is ideally given at 34-36 weeks gestation, as there is more space for the baby to turn in, but we have also known babies to turn after this time.
-Acupuncture and moxa are stopped when the baby’s position has changed.
+We stop acupuncture and moxa when the baby’s position has changed.

-From 36-37 weeks this is an excellent time to receive acupuncture and we recommend up to four treatments:
+From 36 to 37 weeks, this is an excellent time to receive acupuncture and we recommend up to four treatments:

-A recent study and data gathered by midwives in New Zealand found that acupuncture treatments given in the final weeks of pregnancy in preparation for birth:
+A recent study and data gathered by midwives in New Zealand found that acupuncture treatments given in the last weeks of pregnancy to prepare for birth:

-It may be considered necessary by your midwife or doctor to medically induce your labour.
+Your midwife or doctor may consider it necessary to medically induce your labour.
 From 40 weeks gestation acupuncture can help to:

-Since the benefits of acupuncture are accumulative we recommend 3 to 4 treatments, however, time does not always allow, and if time is short we suggest to book an appointment between 24 – 48 hours prior to your medical induction.
+Since the benefits of acupuncture are accumulative, we recommend 3 to 4 treatments.
+However, time does not always allow, and if time is short, we suggest booking an appointment between 24 – 48 hours prior to your medical induction.

-Feedback from midwives have suggested that even in cases where labour has not been induced by acupuncture the cervix is more favourable and there is an increased chance that you will progress through your induction with minimal intervention.
+Feedback from midwives has suggested that even where labour has not been induced by acupuncture, the cervix is more favourable and you will progress through your induction with minimal intervention.

 A note on induction

-Whilst acupuncture is a more ‘natural’ alternative to a medical induction it is still an intervention and therefore not recommended unless you are pass your due date and have midwife approval.
-Due dates do not indicate the exact day your baby will be born, but suggest when it is due, and it is said that in reality it is estimated that only 4% of babies will actually arrive on their due date.
+Whilst acupuncture is a more ‘natural’ alternative to a medical induction, it is still an intervention and therefore not recommended unless you are to pass your due date and have midwife approval.
+Due dates do not show the exact day your baby will be born, but suggest when it is due, and it is said that in reality only 4% of babies will actually arrive on their due date.

 Acupuncture post birth

-The post-partum period is considered to be the six weeks directly after childbirth and an important time for rest and healing for you.
-In some Chinese texts the post-partum period is quoted as 100 days!
-This may sound a little excessive to some but it is very common in Middle Eastern and Eastern cultures for a mother to be given a rest period of six weeks in which she is expected to do nothing but rest and care for her baby.
-Certainly a very different perspective to what we have here in our culture where it is common to expect women to return to normal activities within a few weeks.
-Although this is easily done for some, it is not a reality for many, and it can be hard to shake off the tiredness and exhaustion several months later.
+The post-partum period is considered being the six weeks directly after childbirth and an important time for rest and healing for you.
+In some Chinese texts, the post-partum period is quoted as 100 days!
+This may sound a little excessive to some, but it is very common in Middle Eastern and Eastern cultures for a mother to be given a rest period of six weeks in which they expected her to do nothing but rest and care for her baby.
+Certainly, a very different perspective to what we have here in our culture, where it is common to expect women to return to normal activities within a few weeks.
+Although this is easily done for some, it is not a reality for many, and it’s hard to shake off the tiredness and exhaustion several months later.

 We can also use acupuncture for:

 Please be aware that Post Natal Depression is a serious problem and your GP should be consulted immediately.
-However, acupuncture can be used to support and help this condition as part of a multidisciplinary management.
+However, acupuncture can support and help this condition as part of a multidisciplinary management.